scipion-chem/docs/docs/plugins/pwchem/protocols/sequence/extract-sequence-rois.rst

 ###############################################################
 Extract Sequence ROIs
 ###############################################################
-This protocol defines a ``SetOfSequenceROIs`` from an input set of sequences based on the conservation of each position in the alignment.
-If the user provides an input structure which can be aligned to the input sequences, the regions can also be mapped to the structure.
+This protocol defines a ``SetOfSequenceROIs`` from an input ``SequenceChem`` based on the values of an attribute stored in this sequence object.

-The conserved / variable regions are defined based on a threshold.
-The user can preview the conservation values of the alignment in order to tune this threshold.

 Input
 ----------------------------------------